tjminor/wsj-analyst-spreads/README.md

 # wsj-analyst-spreads

 ###### Description
-This program uses the Wall Street Journal API to collect analyst price targets for your target stocks.
+This program uses the Wall Street Journal API to collect analyst price targets for designated stocks.

 As a default, the program takes as input a list of all stocks on the NASDAQ in the stock-names.txt file, and returns two pickle serialized python dictionaries, "ratings_dict_all.pkl" and "extremes.pkl".